pypsa-meets-earth/pypsa-earth/doc/community/software-hints.md

 For instructions for your operating system follow the `conda` [installation guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

-We recommend to install [mamba](https://github.com/QuantStack/mamba) in `conda` base environment as that makes dependencies management much faster.
+We recommend installing [mamba](https://github.com/QuantStack/mamba) in the `conda` base environment as that makes dependencies management much faster.

 Useful hints on installing Anaconda and setting up Ubuntu terminal with VSCode in Windows is available [here](https://gist.github.com/kauffmanes/5e74916617f9993bc3479f401dfec7da).